 - Insurance – insurance required (e.g. public liability)

 - Payment – very important – how you will be paid!

-- Tax Obligations – requirement for ABN, tax invoices and GST (if applicable)
+- Tax Obligations – the requirement for ABN, tax invoices and GST (if applicable)

-- Warranties and Indemnity – important legal clause
+- Warranties and Indemnity – an important legal clause

 - Confidentiality – to keep confidential information private between the two parties